FlyingKaenguru/log-aggregation-tools.docker-compose/README.md

 <img src="image/Grafana_Loki.jpg" alt="Grafana Loki Promtail setup" width="200">

 **Approach**
-* Create the Config file for Loki and Promtail
+* Create a config file for Promtail
 * Create docker container for Loki, Promtail and Grafana using Docker compose
 * Setup Loki as data source in Grafana
 * Analyze the data that available in the Loki data source

-**Required**
-* Config-files for Loki and Promtail
+### Config-files for Promtail

-### [Promtail Scraping (Service Discovery)][11]

 Before Promtail can send log data to Loki, it needs information about its environment and the existing applications whose logs are to be transmitted.
-For this, Promtail makes use of a mechanism from Prometheus, service discovery.
+To do this, Promtail uses a mechanism from Prometheus called service discovery.
 Just like Prometheus, Promtail is configured with a scrape_configs.
+This can be found in the file [promtail-config.yaml](loki-promtail-example/promtail/config/promtail-config.yaml).
+Scrape_configs contains one or more entries that are executed for each discovered target.
+In Promtail, there are several types of labels.
+For example, there are "meta-labels", but also "__path__" labels - which Promtail uses after detection to find out where the file to be read is located.

+The metadata (pod name, file name, etc.) determined during service detection, which can be appended to the log line as a label for easier identification when querying logs in Loki, can be converted to a desired form using the relabel_configs.
+For this purpose, each entry in the scrape_configs can also contain a relabel_configs.
+Relabel_configs are a set of operations that can be used, for example, to change a label to a different target name.
+They allow fine-grained control over what to include and what to discard, as well as over the final metadata to append to the log line (see official [documentation][11]).

+To allow more sophisticated filtering afterwards, Promtail allows labels to be set not only from service discovery, but also based on the content of individual log lines.
+The pipeline_stages can be used to add or update labels, correct the timestamp or completely rewrite log lines.
+A pipeline is comprised of a set of 4 stages (see official [documentation][12]).
+* Parsing stages (Parse the current log line and extract data out of it.)
+* Transform stages (Transform extracted data from previous stages)
+* Action stages (Take extracted data from previous stages and do something with them)
+* Filtering stages (optionally apply a subset of stages or drop entries based on some condition)

 ---